-- (1) Every one is guilty of obtaining by deception or causing loss by deception who, by any deception and without claim of right,- - (a) obtains ownership or possession of, or control over, any property, or any privilege, service, pecuniary advantage, benefit, or valuable consideration, directly or indirectly; or - (b) in incurring any debt or liability, obtains credit; or - (c) induces or causes any other person to deliver over, execute, make, accept, endorse, destroy, or alter any document or thing capable of being used to derive a pecuniary advantage; or - (d) causes loss to any other person. - (2) In this section, deception means- - (a) a false representation, whether oral, documentary, or by conduct, where the person making the representation intends to deceive any other person and- - (i) knows that it is false in a material particular; or - (ii) is reckless as to whether it is false in a material particular; or - (b) an omission to disclose a material particular, with intent to deceive any person, in circumstances where there is a duty to disclose it; or - (c) a fraudulent device, trick, or stratagem used with intent to deceive any person.
+- (1) Every one is guilty of obtaining by deception or causing loss by deception who, by any deception and without claim of right,- - (a) obtains ownership or possession of, or control over, any property, or any privilege, service, pecuniary advantage, benefit, or valuable consideration, directly or indirectly; or - (b) in incurring any debt or liability, obtains credit; or - (c) induces or causes any other person to deliver over, execute, make, accept, endorse, destroy, or alter any document or thing capable of being used to derive a pecuniary advantage; or - (d) causes loss to any other person. - (1A) Every person is liable to imprisonment for a term not exceeding 3 years who, without reasonable excuse, sells, transfers, or otherwise makes available any document or thing capable of being used to derive a pecuniary advantage knowing that, by deception and without claim of right, the document or thing was, or was caused to be, delivered, executed, made, accepted, endorsed, or altered. - (2) In this section, deception means-

+- Crimes Act 1961 - a false representation, whether oral, documentary, or by conduct, where (a) the person making the representation intends to deceive any other person and- - (i) knows that it is false in a material particular; or - (ii) is reckless as to whether it is false in a material particular; or - (b) an omission to disclose a material particular, with intent to deceive any person, in circumstances where there is a duty to disclose it; or - a fraudulent device, trick, or stratagem used with intent to deceive any (c) person.